BVI 7 Day Catamaran and Sailing Charter Itinerary - After Irma

 Day 4: Cooper Island to Ginger Island to the Baths, Virgin Gorda

 Day 4 will begin shortly after breakfast on board, passing by the privately owned Ginger Island which rises gracefully from the sea, surrounded by luscious mangroves.
 Beyond the hilly landscapes of Ginger Island and you will spy the Baths on Virgin Gorda; these natural jacuzzis that fill with seawater will certainly be a hit with both kids and adults.
 After a fairly complex trail, you will find colourful groves and dramatic granite boulders reaching from the sea up to the clear sky - a stunning reward for the work you put in!

-Irma note - North Sound Virgin Gorda was hit directly by the eye of hurrican Irma, and sustained significant damage.
+Irma note - North Sound Virgin Gorda was hit directly by the eye of hurricane Irma and sustained significant damage.
 It is busily rebuilding, but we recommend anchoring next to Prickly Pear Island or around the north bend in the protected, secluded bay before Oil Nut Bay.
 The Bitter End Yacht Club, which was completely destroyed, is not slated to reopen until 2019.

 Day 6 will be a fantastic sailing day crossing the Sir Francis Drake channel once again past Beef Island Tortola to Scrub Island.
-Along the way, stop at George Dog, an unhabited island with a great anchorage and excellent snorkeling.
+Along the way, stop at George Dog, an uninhabited island with a great anchorage and excellent snorkelling.

 Day 7 - White Bay and Great Harbor, Jost Van Dyke